SnowflakeSnowflake

 List, LargeList, FixedSizeListVARIANT

-VARCHAR & BINARY data types are limited to 16MB and might be truncated (TRUNCATECOLUMNS option).
+VARCHAR and BINARY values are limited to 16MB and might be truncated (TRUNCATECOLUMNS option).

 Last updated on